aveklan/progetto_carnevale/README.md

-# REACT application for local election
+# REACT application for counting votes in local community project elections

 Website:
 https://www.elezionitzigano.it/